 The committee reserves the right to interrupt the candidate's playing as according to the committee, he/she has supplied enough information (because of the limited time of 30 minutes).

-The course assumes the use of a plectrum.
-When the candidate does not use a plectrum, the committee will give special attention to the quality of the single string melody) playing.
+The course assumes the use of a pick (plectrum).
+When the candidate does not use a pick, the committee will give special attention to the quality of the single string (melody) playing.

 2. Hearing, tempo/timing and reading skills